tdshivendran/mutual-rating/docs/README.md

 hcdev web 4141
 ```

-The app will be served at `http://localhost:3000 `.
-Frontend will hot reload, backend needs hcdev server restart after each change to the code.
+The front-end app is served at `http://localhost:3000`.
+Backend exposes API `http://localhost:4141`.

+Frontend is configured to reload during development, backend needs hcdev server restart after each change to it's code.

 ## Folder structure